DavidShawver/finalprojectCSC212/readme.md

 ### Try Out the Program

 <p>The rest of the program is largely self-explanatory based on the menu prompts.
 There is a main menu that allows you to read in fighter data, (provided it is a CSV with the proper columns), search for a fighter record (either exact search or contains search), modify a fighter record, delete a fighter record, sort the records, display all of the records or save the records to a file, which can be subsequently loaded back into the program at a later time.
-This is a nice feature that allows you to save your work if you have done any modification of the records from the csv file.</p>
+This allows you to save your work if you have done any modification of the records from the csv file.</p>

 <!-- USAGE EXAMPLES -->